 “For me, the concerns about what might go wrong, losing control, etc., just didn’t happen,” Fox says.
 “On Wednesday morning I was working with a fully staffed, fully stocked cath lab getting through work and not having to worry about things like, have I got the right kit.”

 The transition from a traditional medical device maker into a diversified business that markets services, solutions and added value to health systems isn’t unique to Medtronic.
 Boston Scientific rolled out Advantics in 2015, a group that sometimes partners with other companies to help hospitals address strategic needs.
 Imaging, information technology and other industries also have made arrangements with hospitals that go beyond simply supplying a product.

 It is a growing trend, according to industry analysts.
-In a survey of more than 150 hospital administrators in the U.S., respondents placed increasing value on a range of services from medical technology companies between 2014 and 2016 (see figure on page 9).
+In a survey of more than 150 hospital administrators in the U.S., respondents placed increasing value on a range of services from medical technology companies between 2014 and 2016.
 Providing financial and capital services and outsourced nonclinical functions showed the biggest spikes.
 The study was conducted by L.E.K.
 Consulting, an international firm with offices in Boston and Chicago.

 The increased emphasis on value and accountability in the U.S., Europe and elsewhere is forcing health systems to look outside their own institutions for solutions, says Jonas Funk, managing director and partner at L.E.K.’s Chicago office and co-author of the “2016 Strategic Hospital Priorities Study.”